-We are offering shares of our common stock on a continuous basis at a price of \$10.00 per share; however, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below net asset value per share.
+We are offering shares of our common stock on a continuous basis at a current offering price of \$9.75 per share; however, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below net asset value per share.
 In connection with each weekly closing on the sale of shares of our common stock pursuant to our prospectus, as amended or supplemented, which relates to our Offering, our board of directors or a committee thereof is required, within 48 hours of the time that each closing and sale is made, to make the determination that we are not selling shares of our common stock at a price per share which, after deducting selling commissions and dealer manager fees, is below our then current net asset value per share.

-In the event of a material decline in our net asset value per share, which we consider to be a non-temporary 5% decrease below our then-current net offering price, and subject to certain conditions, we will reduce our Offering price accordingly.
+In the event of a material decline in our net asset value per share, which we consider to be a non-temporary 5% or more decrease below our then-current net offering price, and subject to certain conditions, we will reduce our Offering price accordingly.
 Therefore, persons who subscribe for shares in our Offering must submit subscriptions for a fixed dollar amount rather than a number of shares and, as a result, may receive fractional shares of our common stock.
 Promptly following any such adjustment to the Offering price per share, we will file a prospectus supplement with the SEC disclosing the adjusted Offering price, and we will post the updated information on our website at www.HinesSecurities.com.

-Set forth below is a chart describing the classes of our securities outstanding as of February 28, 2014:
+Set forth below is a chart describing the classes of our securities outstanding as of February 28, 2015:

 (1) (2) (3) (4)

-Amount Amount Held by Us or for Our Amount Outstanding Exclusive of Amount Under Column
+Title of Class Amount Authorized Amount Held by Us or for Our Account Amount Outstanding Exclusive of Amount Under Column (3)

-Title of Class Authorized Account (3)

-Common Shares 150,000,000 8,193,904
+Common Shares 150,000,000 37,601,202

-As of February 28, 2014, we had 1,599 record holders of our common stock.
+As of February 28, 2015, we had 7,910 record holders of our common stock.